Pickleville Playhouse: Management

-The Larsens transferred ownership of the theater and its operations to their youngest child (and only daughter), Andrea Larsen Davis.
+The Larsens transferred ownership of the theater and its operations to their youngest child and only daughter, Andrea Larsen Davis.
 After a childhood spent at the theater and years of study, Andrea's oldest son, TJ Davis, joined her as a full-time partner and writer for the Playhouse.
-TJ now writes both scripts and scores for both the summer melodramas and the annual Christmas shows.
-Younger brother Derek has written some recent summer productions.
+Now the entire Davis family is involved in producing and supporting shows at Pickleville Playhouse.
+TJ Davis has taken his wildly popular character "Juanito Banditio" touring through Utah while Derek Davis now writes and produces the productions at Pickleville Playhouse in Garden City.

 Juanito Bandito

 The Playhouse has gained notability in recent years for the creation of a character, Juanito Bandito, an "unabashed, Spanglish-speaking, likeable crook".
 Both created and played by T.J.
 Davis, the self-proclaimed "baddest Spanish villain in history" appeared first in "Chuck Wagon's Wild West Showdown" in the summer of 2008 at the Pickleville Playhouse.
 The character became the subject of the next seven consecutive summers' shows including: "The Hanging of El Bandito" (2009), "Bandito Rides Again" (2010), and "Who Shot Juanito Bandito?"
 (2011), "Ready, Fire, Aim starring Juanito Bandito" all of which were written by T.J.
 Davis.